vovoka/bookMap_2020/README.md

 * Find a way to exclude unused modules from requrements.txt (all related to graphql etc.)
 * Add AdminPanel
 * Connect oauth2_tokens with User.tokens to not re-authorize each time with google auth server.
+* Add Book.created_by (username) to keep track if someone generates garbage data.
+Later add limitation for new book creation
+* replace http://127.0.0.1:5000 with DOMAIN_NAME
+* If noone or only you have BI then you can manage the related Book.